-You may also feel as if your Chinese isn’t good enough to speak or pass along to your children.
-(Kind of similar to 1st Generation parents worrying their kids won’t speak English well enough.)
-However, my personal belief is that any Chinese is better than none – and if your children are small and very young, you still know more Chinese than they do, anyway!
+Similar to 1st Generation parents worrying their kids won’t speak English well enough, you may feel your Chinese isn’t good enough to speak or pass along to your children.
+However, any Chinese is better than none – and if your children are small and very young, you still know more Chinese than they do!

-Of all households, likely yours and the Mixed Families will have the best idea of what your kids’ future will look like (having gone through it yourself).
-Learn from your own experiences and from those of your peers.
+Of all households, likely this one and the Mixed Families will have the best idea of what your kids’ future will look like since you experienced something similar.
+Learn from your own insights and from those of your peers.

 3) Mixed Heritage Families